qiaoyi213/RuSS/README.md

 # RuSS

-A simple RSS reader based on Rust and Tauri.
+A simple cross-platform RSS reader based on Rust and Tauri.

-## TODO

--   Read RSS feed